angelina-kenza/blog-brevasolutions/_posts/2019-11-05-smart-contracts-security.md

 Like with any brave new world, there are some serious caveats and security implications.
 Decision makers must take them into account before making an informed decision.

-This post goes beyond the marketing hype to highlight some key concepts that everyone considering this technology should be familiar with.
+This post attempts to go beyond the marketing hype to highlight some key concepts that everyone considering this technology should be familiar with.

 # Let's look around us